strimzi/proposals/067-kraft-jbod-support.md

 ### Gating

 The JBOD storage will be supported only for KRaft clusters running Kafka 3.7.0 and newer with KRaft metadata set to at least `3.7`.
-Since the JBOD support is expected to be become GA in Kafka 3.8.0, there is no plan to introduce a feature gate for it.
+Since the JBOD support is expected to be GA in Kafka 3.8.0, there is no plan to introduce a feature gate for it.
 Documentation and the YAML examples will warn users that JBOD storage is only in early access in Kafka 3.7.0.

 #### Risks